gocd/docs.go.cd/installation/performance_tuning.md

     $ java -jar [yourkit_profiler_directory]/lib/yjp-controller-api-redist.jar hostname port stop-alloc-recording
     ```

-5. Once you're done profiling, run the following so that on the next Go server restart, the agent is not loaded into the JVM.
+5. Once you're done profiling, run the following so that on the next GoCD server restart, the agent is not loaded into the JVM.

     In case of linux, run the following command: